Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Two or more antibiotics that work in different ways are always given because treatment with only one drug can leave behind a few bacteria resistant to that drug.
 With most other bacteria, a few bacteria would not be enough to cause a relapse, but if tuberculosis is treated with only one drug, the tuberculosis bacteria soon become resistant to that drug.

-Typically, there are two phases of treatment for people who have not been treated before:
+Until recently, there were two phases of treatment for people who have not been treated before:

 The most commonly used antibiotics are

-These four drugs are typically used together and are used first (called first-line drugs).
-Streptomycin is sometimes added to this regimen.
-All of these drugs have side effects, but 95% of people with tuberculosis are cured with these drugs and do not experience any serious side effects.
+These four drugs may be used together and are used first (called first-line drugs).
+All of these drugs have side effects, but most people with tuberculosis are cured with these drugs and do not have any serious side effects.

 There are many different combinations and dose schedules for these drugs.
 Isoniazid, rifampin, and pyrazinamide may be contained in the same capsule, reducing the number of pills people have to take each day and reducing the chance of developing drug resistance.
 Unlike other antibiotics, those used to treat tuberculosis are usually taken all together at the same time, once a day or 2 or 3 times a week.